Overcoming Cravings With An Ibogaine Treatment

-Research has shown that an ibogaine treatment can significantly reduce cravings for three to six months or eliminate them completely.
+Research has shown that ibogaine treatment can significantly reduce cravings for three to six months or eliminate them completely.
 However; this does not mean you can return home to your everyday life and carry on business as usual.
 You have to make some significant life changes to enjoy ongoing sobriety.

 The best way to stay sober after an ibogaine treatment is to avoid triggers.
 According to Psychology Today, a trigger is “anything that brings back thoughts, feelings, and memories that have to do with addiction.”
-Triggers can cause cravings, which can lead right back to drug or alcohol abuse.
+Triggers can cause cravings, which can lead to right back to drug or alcohol abuse.
 Then, the vicious cycle starts all over again.
 It is best to stay away from people who use drugs or drink alcohol for at least the first year of your recovery process.

 It is also a good idea to seek some kind of outside help to ensure continued sobriety after your ibogaine treatment.
-You might participate in therapy with a psychologist or you may to choose to seek peer support through a 12-Step community.
+You might participate in therapy with a psychologist or you may choose to seek peer support through a 12-Step community.
 Or, you may choose to engage in holistic activities like yoga or meditation.